linode/docs/docs/guides/networking/nfs/how-to-use-nfs-server-on-ubuntu/index.md

 ---
 slug: using-an-nfs-server-on-ubuntu2004
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
 description: 'Network File System (NFS) is a distributed file system that allows users to access files over a network as they would do on the local files.
-This guide provides a brief introduction to NFS, explains how to configure NFS on client and server, and mount NFS on the client.'
+This guide provides a brief introduction to NFS, explains how to configure NFS on client and server on Ubuntu 20.04, and mount NFS on the client.'
 og_description: 'Network File System (NFS) is a distributed file system that allows users to access files over a network as they would do on the local files.
-This guide provides a brief introduction to NFS, explains how to configure NFS on client and server, and mount NFS on the client.'
+This guide provides a brief introduction to NFS, explains how to configure NFS on client and server on Ubuntu 20.04, and mount NFS on the client.'
 keywords: ['NFS','file sharing','NFS server','mount point']
-tags: ['networking', 'linux', 'security']
+tags: ['networking', 'linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-07-02
 modified_by: